Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 Privacy Compliance and Security

-Data privacy regulations like GDPR and CCPA mean your ABM platform must be compliant.
+Data privacy regulations like GDPR and CCPA mean your ABM platform must be compliant not just at the point of data collection, but across how data is stored, processed, and activated.
 Enterprise organizations also require robust security measures to protect sensitive customer data.
+Ask vendors for their SOC 2 Type II report, not just a claim of compliance.

 Key considerations:

-• Compliance certifications like SOC 2 and adherence to global privacy frameworks
+• Compliance certifications including SOC 2 and adherence to global privacy frameworks

 • Data governance tools for managing data privacy and user permissions